LPMP/BDD/README.md

 If you use this work please cite
 * [`[1] - J. H. Lange and P. Swoboda.
 Efficient Message Passing for 0–1 ILPs with Binary Decision Diagrams.
 In ICML 2021.`](http://proceedings.mlr.press/v139/lange21a.html)
 * [`[2] - A. Abbas and P. Swoboda.
 FastDOG: Fast Discrete Optimization on GPU.
-In CVPR 2022.`](https://arxiv.org/abs/2111.10270) for the parallel solvers, and
+In CVPR 2022.`](https://arxiv.org/abs/2111.10270) for the parallel solvers,
 * [`[3] - A. Abbas and P. Swoboda.
 DOGE-Train: Discrete Optimization on GPU with End-to-end Training.
-In AAAI 2024.`](https://arxiv.org/abs/2205.11638) for learned solvers.
+In AAAI 2024.`](https://arxiv.org/abs/2205.11638) for learned solvers,
+* [`[4] - Roetzer, Paul, et al. Fast Discrete Optimisation for Geometrically Consistent 3D Shape Matching. arXiv preprint arXiv:2310.08230 (2023).`](https://arxiv.org/abs/2310.08230)for LBFGS based parallel solvers.